 The record status icons will indicate which level records have been reviewed based on the order of workflow starting with One and sequencing up to Five.

-Batch Review/Locking and Bypassing
+Batch Review/Locking or Bypassing Review

 Records can be marked as reviewed more quickly in batches without opening up each form.
 They can also be bypassed in batch.